JBWKZsf/Stock-Market-Search/README.md

 You can view the demo on (Amazon Web Servers): [http://jbwkzsf-env.us-west-2.elasticbeanstalk.com/](http://jbwkzsf-env.us-west-2.elasticbeanstalk.com/)

 or (Use Google app engine and webpage is on USC cs-server):[http://www-scf.usc.edu/~zhonghaw/HW8/index.html](http://www-scf.usc.edu/~zhonghaw/HW8/index.html)

+Note:Google app engine is faster than AWS.
+LOL.
 ##APIS
 This website use serveral APIS: